atetlaw/Typical/README.md

 ## Introduction

-A closure with the form `(Subject) -> Bool` is very useful for matching purposes, where `Subject` is any type.
+A closure with the form `(Subject) -> Bool` is very useful for matching purposes, where `Subject` is the type you want to test.
 Typical is a protocol that adds operators and `Collection` methods so you can join multiple closures together, with custom matching logic, and create a single instance that is also in the form of `(Subject) -> Bool`.

 ```swift
 public protocol Typical {